stakater/kubestackplus-docs/content/for-developers/package-the-application.md

    appVersion: "0.0.0"
    ```

     This dependency chart allows you to define resources without getting overwhelmed by the complexities of different resource with a simple interface.
+For a full list of configuration visit the chart repository [here](https://github.com/stakater/application)

 1. Next create a values.yaml file for default configuration values for this chart.
 Lets start by defining values for deployment and service.